Ab DeMarco Jr.: Playing career

 DeMarco was born in the United States while his father was playing for the American Hockey League (AHL) Cleveland Barons, but was raised in North Bay, Ontario.
 He played his junior hockey for the Kitchener Rangers and, after representing Canada at the 1969 Ice Hockey World Championships, he was signed by the New York Rangers, the team with which his father spent the majority of his career.

-DeMarco played his first two professional seasons in the CHL minor league, earning brief NHL call-ups to New York.
+He played his first two professional seasons in the CHL minor league, earning brief NHL call-ups to New York.
 In 1971–72, he played with the Rangers full-time, appearing in two-thirds of the scheduled games, recording 4 goals and 11 points in 48 games.
 Late in the 1972–73 season, DeMarco was dealt to the St. Louis Blues.
 Given an opportunity to play more and receive time on the power play, DeMarco responded with 13 points in 14 games, to give him a total of 30 points on the season.

 Early into the next season, DeMarco was traded to the Pittsburgh Penguins.
 This would be the pattern of his career, as he would become something of a nomad, as offense-starved teams would pick him up to help their power play, but eventually grow frustrated at his poor defensive play, and he would find himself on the move again.
 He finished the 1973–74 season with a career-high 31 points in 59 games between St. Louis and Pittsburgh.

 Early in the 1974–75 NHL season, DeMarco was traded to the Vancouver Canucks.
 In Vancouver, he posted a career-high 12 goals, playing a career-high 69 (of 78) games, helping the team to a division championship and their first-ever playoff berth.
 His 9 power-play goals for a blueliner that season ranked behind only Bobby Orr and Guy Lapointe.

 After a poor offensive start to the 1975–76 NHL season, DeMarco was traded to the Los Angeles Kings, and his offensive output fell to 18 points in 64 games.
 DeMarco spent most of the 1976–77 season in the minors, appearing in just 33 games for LA and scoring 6 points.

 DeMarco then jumped to the rival World Hockey Association, signing with the Edmonton Oilers for the 1977–78 WHA season.
 He spent just one season in Edmonton, registering 6 goals and 14 points in 47 games.

-DeMarco returned to the NHL for the 1978–79 season, signing with the Boston Bruins, but appeared in only three games for the team.
+He returned to the NHL for the 1978–79 season, signing with the Boston Bruins, but appeared in only three games for the team.
 After a season in Switzerland, he retired in 1980.
 He finished his career with totals of 44 goals and 80 assists for 124 points in 344 NHL games over 9 seasons.

+Death

+DeMarco died on June 21, 2026, at the age of 77.
+He had three daughters.